MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-shape-and-combine-data.md

 There are two primary ways of combining queries: *merging* and *appending*.

-- When you have one or more *columns* that you’d like to add to another query, you *merge* the queries.
+- When you've one or more *columns* that you’d like to add to another query, you *merge* the queries.
-- When you have additional *rows* of data that you’d like to add to an existing query, you *append* the query.
+- When you have more *rows* of data that you’d like to add to an existing query, you *append* the query.

 In this case, we want to merge the queries: